Keith B. Humphrey

 Dr. Humphrey has served the higher education community as President of ACPA-College Student Educators International from 2012-2013.
 In his role as ACPA President, he has consulted on dozens of campuses and presented workshops on student affairs throughout the United States, Canada, China and the Caribbean.

 Dr. Humphrey obtained his bachelor’s degree from the College of William and Mary, master’s degree from James Madison University and doctorate from the University of Arizona.
-He lives in San Luis Obispo with his husband, Brett, and two children, Isaiah and Robert.
+He lives in San Luis Obispo with his husband, Brett, and two children, Matanya and Robert.

 Dr. Campbell brings over 35 years of higher education leadership, inclusive practices and administration to Cal Poly.
 She was formerly a director of residential life at the University of Toledo, Ohio and Senior Associate Director of Housing at the University of Illinois at Chicago.
 She has served on dozens of committees and advisory boards to improve the campus climate related to academics, crisis and conduct, student enrollment, equity and inclusion, and drug and alcohol abuse prevention.
 Notably, she served on ACPA-College Student Educators International’s Executive Council as chair of the lesbian, gay, bisexual, and transgender awareness committee, and she chaired the committee on gay, lesbian and bisexual issues for the Association of College and University Housing Officers-International.